Rozmir-Rohi/golem-tweaks/README.md

 The source code of this mod is permitted under section 6 of the original license, "you may also combine or link a "work that uses the Library" with the Library to produce a work containing portions of the Library, and distribute that work under terms of your choice" provided that:

-Private modifications are allowed.
+* Private modifications are allowed.
-Notice is given that the Library is used and a copy of it's original license is provided.
+* Notice is given that the Library is used and a copy of it's original license is provided.
-Access is provided to the source code of the Library.
+* Access is provided to the source code of the Library.

+The source code for anatawa12's fork of ForgeGradle 1.2 can be found here: https://github.com/anatawa12/ForgeGradle-1.2